wbudgaga/distributedAdaptiveChat/README.md

 <img src="https://user-images.githubusercontent.com/40745827/94462492-d7040400-0178-11eb-8797-6a3a4d524651.png" width="550" height="550">
 </p>

-Three monitoring components (observer A, observer B, and observer C) were addedto monitor and trigger actions at a particular domain.
+Three monitoring components (observer A, observer B, and observer C) were added to monitor and trigger actions at different parts of the application.

+- **The observer A** is responsible for managing the activation of the mirror chat server once the main one fails.
+It immediately activates the mirror chat server to serve the chat clients after detecting the failure of the main chat server.
+Observer A is a component that contains a collection of beans that are running on the same machine the mirror chat server is running.
+One of these beans is monitoring the chat server by periodically sending heartbeat messages to the chat server.
+If the main server does not respond, This bean publishes a corresponding event which will be captured by a listener bean on the same machine.
+The listener bean calls a specific callback method within the mirror chat server to change its behavior and become the main chat server.

 ## Application Folder
 The main folder, distributedChat,  contains :